 In addition to their predatory lending practices, online payday lenders may sell your personal information (which can include name, address, social security, and more) to other organizations without your knowledge or permission.

 Lenders may also require direct access to a borrower’s bank account before providing him or her with a quote.
 That means if you choose to prioritize an essential cost — rent, groceries, etc. — over a payday loan, the lender has the power to still take money out of your account.

-The Federal Trade Commission has sued multiple online payday lenders in the past for lying about the cost of their loans.
+The Federal Trade Commission has sued multiple online payday lenders in the past for misrepresenting the cost of their loans.

 But even if you live in a state where payday loans are illegal, you are still vulnerable to an online payday lender.
 Since online payday lenders have their headquarters in a state where payday loans are still legal, they can operate without legal ramifications.

 During your search, you may have seen advertisements for installment payday loans.
 The past few years have seen an increase in installment payday loans, instead of lump-sum payday loans.
 Installment payday lenders promise smaller monthly payments and a more flexible repayment schedule.

 Though installment payday loans are more flexible, they are still just as risky as lump-sum payday loans.
 And like payday lenders, installment lenders often target those with less-than-perfect credit.